Sequential attractors in combinatorial threshold-linear networks: Introduction

 \paragraph{Roadmap\\} The remainder of the paper is organized as follows.
 Section~\ref{sec:directional} focuses on constructions involving directional graphs.
 This includes \emph{directional chains}, which generalize synfire chains, as well as directional cycles.
 The proof of Theorem~\ref{thm:dir-cycle} characterizing $\FP(G)$ for directional cycles is given in Section~\ref{sec:dir-cycle}.

-Section~\ref{sec:sa-graph-rules} is focused on simply-added partitions and the constraints they impose on $\FP(G)$.
+Section~\ref{sec:sa-graph-rules} is focused on simply-embedded partitions and the constraints they impose on $\FP(G)$.
 The first section recaps Theorem~\ref{thm:menu} and illustrates it with some examples, then highlights some other interesting consequences about when a node is \emph{removable} from a network.
-The remaining sections focus on graphs that have a simply-added partition together with some additional structure.
-Section~\ref{sec:sa-dir-cycles} examines simply-added directional cycles and provides the proofs of Theorems~\ref{thm:sa-dir-cycle} and~\ref{thm:dir-cycle-core}.
+The remaining sections focus on graphs that have a simply-embedded partition together with some additional structure.
+Section~\ref{sec:sa-dir-cycles} examines simply-embedded directional cycles and provides the proof of Theorem~\ref{thm:sa-dir-cycle}.
 Section~\ref{sec:linear-chains} explores simple linear chains, which have a purely feedforward chain-like architecture, but without a guarantee of intrinsically feedforward activity (in contrast to directional chains).
-Finally, Section~\ref{sec:bidir-sa-partitions} characterizes $\FP(G)$ for graphs with a \emph{strongly simply-added partition}.
-The proofs of all the results in Section~\ref{sec:sa-graph-rules} require significant technical machinery, and are thus given in the Appendix: Sections~\ref{sec:menu-proof} --~\ref{sec:proof-bidir-sa} (except for the straightforward proofs of Theorems~\ref{thm:sa-dir-cycle} and~\ref{thm:dir-cycle-core}).
+Section~\ref{sec:bidir-sa-partitions} characterizes $\FP(G)$ for graphs with a \emph{strongly simply-embedded partition}.
+The proofs of all the results in Section~\ref{sec:sa-graph-rules} require significant technical machinery, and are thus given in the Appendix: Sections~\ref{sec:menu-proof} --~\ref{sec:proof-bidir-sa} (except for the straightforward proof of Theorem~\ref{thm:sa-dir-cycle}).

-Section~\ref{sec:applications} is dedicated to applying the key results of this paper to analyze core motifs.
-Section~\ref{sec:core-structure} collects the earlier results on core motifs and proves a few additional results.
-Section~\ref{sec:n5-cores} identifies the 37 parameter-independent core motifs of size $5$, and proves that these graphs are all core.
-The 8 parameter-dependent core motifs are also identified and examined.
-Finally, Section~\ref{sec:seq-prediction} explores the dynamic attractors of all the $n=5$ core motifs, with a particular focus on how directional cycle structure can give insight into the sequences generated by these networks.